madanmx/GameSFX/README.md

 # GameSFX
 A set of python utilities for SFX dataset processing.
 The required tools are Python and CCP4i.
+The map calculation is based on --Ren et al., 1999, Biochem. and this approach is similar to the Elin et al., 2020, Elife.

 Part 1: Beamtime maps: Difference electron density map plotting using python programs.

 In this part we have three plus one python programs;
 1.dark.py         #Prepare the structure factors from hkls.
 FOBS_dark.mtz, Note: The negative intensities will not included 2.light.py        #Prepare the structure factors from hkls.
 FOBS_timepoint.mtz (ex: FOBS_1ps.mtz), Note: The negative intensities will not included
 3.dark_refine.py  #Quick refine the dark structure to produce the dark.pdb and refine.mtz (phases) files 4.DED_map.py      # Difference electron dentsity maps prepration using the files FOBS_dark.mtz, FOBS_timepoint.mtz, dark.pdb and refine.mtz

 Prerequisites:
 1. Make sure the shell enviornement can access the CCP4 program and python.